 #10: Anti Nausea Wrist Bands

 These wrist bands use the concepts of ancient Chinese medicine by applying steady pressure on pressure points on the inside of your arms.
 This essentially reduces or stops that nauseous feeling.
-They are a great natural remedy to try if you are suffering from morning sickness.
+They are one of the great natural morning sickness remedies available to you.

 #11: Acupuncture Treatment